California Wrongful Death Case Compensation

 - The surviving family member.
 This refers to the person who filed the claim and/or the family that will receive the claim.
 The insurance claim adjuster, jury, and judge in a court of law take into consideration the character and the motive of those who will receive the insurance claim money.

 - The deceased.
 The insurance claim adjuster, jury, and judge will also take into consideration the moral character of the person who has passed.
 Will their character deem them as a good or bad person?
 While these questions of character morality may seem irrelevant to the fact that a person died in an act of wrongful death, the moral appeal is what will help a jury determine whether or not the amount being sued for is appropriate.

 - The amount of insurance available to cover the claim.
-This is a crucial aspect when it comes to determining whether the amount filed for in a wrongful death lawsuit will be granted or not.
-If you are suing for more than the amount of insurance available for a wrongful death claim, the remaining balance is expected to be paid off by the individual at fault.
+This is a crucial aspect when it comes to determining whether the amount filed for a wrongful death lawsuit will be granted or not.
+If you are suing for more than the amount of insurance available for a wrongful death claim, the remaining balance is expected to be paid off by the individual at-fault.
 This can be considered malice on your end, depending on the occupation, character, and identities of the defendant.

 - The party or parties at-fault for causing the wrongful death.
 The character of the individual(s) at-fault will also be considered by the insurance claim adjuster, jury, and judge in a court of law.
 Again, this question of character morality comes into play.
 Is the offender a good person who unintentionally contributed to the accident, or are they intentionally reckless?
 Other factors, including occupation and identities of the person at-fault, can also come into play with this factor.